bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

   // The `payload` is a user-supplied JSON in Bucket that is dynamically picked
   // out depending on the user/company.
-  const question = value?.question ??
+  const question = payload?.question ??
 "Tell us what you think of Huddles";

   // Use `requestFeedback` to create "Send feedback" buttons easily for specific
   // features.
 This is not related to `track` and you can call them individually.